Academic Assistance Center

 • SPEECH-TO-TEXT program is for vision impaired and special needs students.

-Remember that our staff is here for YOU.
+SSC staff is here for YOU!